Council of South Tyrol

 As a legislature it is responsible for passing laws at the provincial level and enacting the budget.
-It also elects and controls the government of South Tyrol.
-The president (speaker) of the Landtag (Landtagspräsident; Presidente del Consiglio) since 14 May 2021 is Rita Mattei of the Lega Salvini Alto Adige.
+It also elects the governor and controls the government of South Tyrol.
+The president (speaker) of the Landtag (Landtagspräsident; Presidente del Consiglio) since 13 November 2023 is Josef Noggler (SVP).

-The functions of the Landtag were established in the autonomy agreement of 1971/72.

-The seat of the Landtag is in the capital city of Bolzano (German: Bozen).
+The council is elected for five-year terms.
+Its seats are assigned proportionally to each party and list.
+The last election was held on 22 October 2023.

+The council is located in Piazza Silvius Magnago, Bolzano.

 Composition

-The Council is composed of 35 members.
-They were last elected on 21 October 2018.
-This chart shows the results of the election on 21 October 2018:

-1 In these legislative periods, other parties were represented that are no longer represented in the current legislative period.
+Political groups (2023–2028)

+The council is composed of the following political groups:

+Historical composition

+Presidents

+This is a list of the Presidents of the council: